The Truth about “Unlimited Live Streaming” for Professional Broadcasting

 Many live streaming solutions use “unlimited live streaming” as a major selling point.
 However, this can be misleading in a few ways.
 There are “unlimited” aspects of live streaming, but there is no such thing as “unlimited live streaming.”

 In this post, we’re going to uncover some truths about unlimited webcasting.
 We will talk about what it should mean before exploring the gray area of this term.
-We will clarify which live streaming features can actually be unlimited, and how to choose a platform that accurately represents its limited or unlimited features.
+We will clarify which live streaming video features can actually be unlimited, and how to choose a platform that accurately represents its limited or unlimited features.

 Table of Contents